jeanslack/Videomass/features.md

 - Setting duration portions for imported files, filters, export and tests.

 ## Features with youtube-dl
-- Drop text to drag multiple URLs.
+- Add multiple URLs simultaneously.
 - Download multiple URLs from YouTube and more sites.
 - Four download modes:
     - Default (choosing between 'best' or 'worst' qualities).